yonseicasl/Kite/README.md

 \
 **Documentation:**\
-For more detailed information, refer to the documentation, doc/kite.pdf.
+For more detailed information, refer to the documentation in doc/kite.pdf.
 Please, use the following to reference this work.
 ```
 @misc{song_kite2019,
     author       = {W. Song},